 Incorporate Smart Technology

 Upgrading to smart central heating can have lots of advantages.
 Such a heating system can be controlled using your phone – this could allow you to turn on the heating on your way back from work so that you arrive in a warm house, or contrastingly it could allow you to adjust the heating in the middle of the night without having to get out of bed to use the thermostat.
+You can also look to get a heating and air company to install your air conditioning that offers remote thermostats so you can change it to suit you wherever you are and use your iPhone or tablet to control it as well.
 Smart meters can also visually display the energy you’re using as you’re using it.
 This information is then sent to your energy providers so that you’re only ever getting billed for what you’re using.
 Smart meters can make people more aware of the amount of heating they’re using and have been shown to save people money as a result.

 Switch to a Tankless Water Heater